CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 <br>

-#### Save the file.
-Commit your changes by the end of the class. and Push this change and your image into your student branch.
+### Save the file.
+Commit your changes by the end of the class.

-### Doing and answering the questions below on time will grant you all points for today's lesson.
+### Push the commit(s) into your student branch before the start of the next class.

 <br>